mitchtreece/Espresso/README.md

 - spring
 - custom

 `UIAnimation` also supports animation _chaining_.
-This let's you easily define a series of animations to run in succession (similar to a key-frame animation).
+This let's you easily define a series of animations to run in succession (similar to a key-frame animation) using a promise-like syntax.

 ```
-let view = UIView()
-view.backgroundColor = UIColor.white
-view.alpha = 0

 UIAnimation(duration: 0.3, {
     view.alpha = 1
 }).then {
     view.backgroundColor = UIColor.red
 }.run()
 ```

 All parameters of a regular `UIAnimation` are available to you while chaining:

 ```
-...

 UIAnimation(duration: 0.3, {
     view.alpha = 1
 }).then(.spring(damping: 0.9, velocity: CGVector(dx: 0.25, dy: 0)), duration: 0.4, {